Clothes, footwear and household textiles are responsible for water pollution, greenhouse gas emissions and landfill. Find out more in our infographic.

 Tackling textile waste in the EU

-Under the waste directive approved by the Parliament in 2018, EU countries will be obliged to collect textiles separately by 2025.
-The new Commission strategy also includes measures to support circular material and production processes, tackle the presence of hazardous chemicals and help consumers to choose sustainable textiles.
+Under the waste directive approved by the Parliament in 2018, EU countries are obliged to collect textiles separately by 2025.
+The new Commission strategy also includes measures to, tackle the presence of hazardous chemicals, calls producers have to take responsibility for their products along the value chain, including when they become wasteand help consumers to choose sustainable textiles.

 The EU has an EU Ecolabel that producers respecting ecological criteria can apply to items, ensuring a limited use of harmful substances and reduced water and air pollution.